shotgunsoftware/tk-rv/README.md

 # tk-rv
 Tweak implementation of a toolkit engine for RV.

-To starts:
+To start:

-Install shotgun desktop to get tank.
+Install shotgrid desktop to get tank.
-Go where you installed your shotgun root and find tank.
+Go where you installed your shotgrid root and find tank.
 Mine was in:
 {SHOTGUN_INSTALL}/config
 ./tank updates